 As with any high-level academic course, it's certainly not easy.
 It'll take around 466 - 500 hours to complete and you’ll need to be able to prove your understanding by completing a large work-based project and three x 3-hour written exams.

 The NEBOSH General Certificate is a level 3 vocational qualification, like a UK A-level.
 It's recognised as a level 6 with 15 credits in the Scottish Qualification Authority.

 As a foundation level course it doesn’t require as many learning hours - 133 hours in total.
 But make no mistake, it’s still a tough course to complete.
-You’ll be expected to put in 53 hours private study, and complete a risk-assessment project and two 2-hour exams.
+You’ll be expected to put in 53 hours private study, and complete a risk-assessment project and an open-book exam.

 Both courses teach you how to manage health and safety and control workplace hazards.
 However there is a big difference in the amount of content covered in each course.